MicrosoftDocs/power-automate-docs/articles/share-guest-users.md

 A user can become a guest user if both these criteria are met:

 - They're invited to a tenant through the Azure Active Directory (Azure AD) admin portal.
-- An Office 365 plan or any plan with a Power Automate license is assigned to the guest user.
+- An Office 365 plan, or any plan with a Power Automate license is assigned to the guest user.

 ## Supported capabilities